simonklee/godis/readme.md

 1. [Package docs](http://gopkgdoc.appspot.com/pkg/github.com/simonz05/exp-godis)
 2. [Source code](https://github.com/simonz05/exp-godis)

-## Install godis
+## Install exp-godis

-godis is available at github.com.
+exp-godis is available at github.com.
 Get it by running.

     $ go get github.com/simonz05/exp-godis

-Importing godis to your code can be done with `import "github.com/simonz05/exp-godis"`.
+Importing exp-godis to your code can be done with `import "github.com/simonz05/exp-godis"`.
 Thats it!

-## Use godis
+## Use exp-godis

 A few examples are included.
 The following demonstrates SET and GET.
 See `example/` for more.